dmidlo/histdata.com-tools/README.md

 the declared paths and Commitizen message, runs targeted `git add`, commits, checks push readiness, pushes to the expected upstream, runs closure gates, closes the issue, and writes bounded execution evidence plus full ignored logs.
+Add `--pre-mutation-gates` to run the same closure gate battery before the first `git add`; the workflow blocks staging, commit, and push if those gates fail or rewrite files, and records the result separately from the post-push closure gates.
 Default behavior remains report-only unless this flag is present.
 Add `--release-preflight` only during publishing work; normal issue closure records the TestPyPI local simple-registry preflight as not-applicable.